 In February 2018, Espoo signed the Covenant of Mayors 2030 commitment to reduce the city’s greenhouse gas emissions.
-Espoo’s overarching sustainability objective is to reach carbon neutrality by 2030, including fossil-free district heating and sustainable mobility, and to reduce its per capita emissions by 60% by the same date, compared to 1990.
+Espoo’s overarching sustainability objective is to reach carbon neutrality by 2030, including fossil-free district heating and sustainable mobility, and to reduce its emissions by 80% by the same date, compared to 1990.
 “Sustainable Espoo,” the city’s development programme, sets out the city’s strategy to implement actions towards carbon-neutrality by 2030.

 In Espoo Lighthouse City, the demonstrations take place in three districts that are in different phases of development and construction - from one in the planning phase, to one in a redevelopment phase, and one already built.

 Kera is an underdeveloped industrial area that will be rebuilt into a new residential district with 14,000 citizens and 10,000 jobs.
 Kera will be turned into an international example for circular economy and digital solutions.

 Espoonlahti district is the second largest of the Espoo’s multiple city centers with 56,000 residents.
 The area is partially redeveloped, and the new shopping centre Lippulaiva in the heart of the district will be opened in 2022.
 The area is expected to grow in the near future.
 Here is a short video of the the progress of the Lippulaiva construction site from a bird's eye view (https://vimeo.com/546461736).